aclark4life/blog/2017/06/26/saml-1-alex-clark-0/index.rst

 XML
 ---

 Turns out implementing SAML presents many challenges, one of which is one must "deal with" XML.
-I don't have any specific gripes about XML, but parsing XML does add a **layer of complexity I could have done without**.
+I don't have any specific gripes about XML, but parsing XML does add a layer of complexity I could have done without.

 Crypto
 ------